-Never exceed the stated load capacity for this vehicle including operator and passenger as well as other loads and added accessories.
+Never exceed the stated load capacity for this vehicle including operator and passenger (2-UP models) as well as other loads and added accessories.

 Cargo should be properly distributed and securely attached.

 Reduce speed when carrying cargo or pulling a trailer.
 Allow greater distance for braking.